giovanizanetti/Drag-and-drop-todo-app/README.md

 ## What will be evaluated:

-- clean and understandable code,
+- Clean and understandable code,
-- overall structure and concept of the application
+- Overall structure and concept of the application
-- maintainability and test-ability of the code -
+- Maintainability and test-ability of the code -
-- extend-ability of the application with further features and -overall familiarity with the coding language and ecosystem
+- Extend-ability of the application with further features and -Overall familiarity with the coding language and ecosystem

 ## Create React App